-This can be improved by opting for one of the models with BMW’s xDrive four-wheel drive system – currently only available on the 320d – which makes the 3 Series even more surefooted no matter the conditions.
+This can be improved by opting for one of the models with BMW’s xDrive four-wheel drive system, which makes the 3 Series even more surefooted no matter the conditions.

-Two transmissions are offered – a six-speed manual or an eight-speed ZF automatic – but the manual is only available on certain lower-powered models.
-The manual is an improvement on the previous generation’s slightly notchy change, while the automatic is an excellent transmission with smooth changes throughout, whether the gearbox is left to its own devices or whether changing gear manually with the steering wheel-mounted paddles.
+Two transmissions have been offered – a six-speed manual or an eight-speed ZF automatic – but the manual was only available on certain lower-powered models, which were phased out with the facelift.
+The automatic is an excellent transmission with smooth changes throughout, whether the gearbox is left to its own devices or whether changing gear manually with the standard steering wheel-mounted paddles.

 On the motorway the 3 Series is an accomplished cruiser, offering lower noise levels than it exhibited previously, which is in part thanks to the standard fit acoustic glazing.
 The ride is good too, and while in the past we might have recommended the optional adaptive dampers, this is no longer necessary thanks to the stroke-dependent dampers.
 On the largest wheels there is an occasional thump from the worst potholes, but it’s certainly no worse than its rivals in this respect.

-The petrol range starts with the 318i, producing 154bhp, followed by the 182bhp 2.0-litre four-cylinder 320i, which comes as standard with Sport automatic transmission and manages 0-62mph in 7.1 seconds; the 330i uses the same unit tuned to produce 254bhp and a 0-62mph time of 5.8 seconds.
-The sporty M340i has a 3.0-litre straight-six with 369bhp – 0-62mph takes just 4.4 seconds.
-All petrol models use an eight-speed automatic and the 320i can be specified with xDrive four-wheel drive; M340i models get four-wheel drive as standard.
+The petrol range used to start with the 318i, producing 154bhp, but now kicks off with the 182bhp 2.0-litre four-cylinder 320i, which comes as standard with Sport automatic transmission and manages 0-62mph in 7.1 seconds; the 330i uses the same unit tuned to produce 254bhp and a 0-62mph time of 5.9 seconds.

 In this review